LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 Warning 26 [unused-var]: unused variable goodbye_world.
 ```

-Without any surprise, the compiler identifies the different warning 26 explored
+Without any surprise, the compiler reports the warnings 26 explored
 in the previous examples.
 Let's fix them and **recompile**, before running the analyzer.